-Parents will be held responsible for contacting the school by telephone or personal visit within 24 hours of the absence.
-Call: 554-2370 and ask for the attendance clerk.
-Notes from parents will not be accepted.
-Students who arrive at school after 7:35 a.m. must report to the office to sign in.
-Students who are habitually late to school will lose their opportunity to be excused.
-Students with inexcusable absences will be reported to the proper authorities as per KS 72-1113.
-According to the State of Kansas law 72-1113 (c) (1) "Whenever a child is required by law to attend school and is enrolled in school, and the child is inexcusably absent therefrom on either three consecutive school days or five school days in any semester or seven school days in any school year, whichever of the foregoing occurs first, the child shall be considered to be not attending school as required by law.
-A child is inexcusably absent from school if the child is absent therefrom all or a significant part of a school day without a valid excuse acceptable to the school employee designated by the board of education to have responsibility for the attendance of such child."
-Parents may obtain make-up work for extended absences by contacting the school office at 554-2370.
-In general, two days are allowed for each day of excused absence to complete make-up work.
-A maximum of five (5) days will be allowed for any extended absence.
-The individual classroom teacher can make exceptions to this time limit rule.
-Students taking vacations or trips with parents must make up the work in advance.
-With the instructor's permission, homework can be turned into the teachers no later than the first day back in class.
-Students who are suspended must turn in their work on the day that they return from their suspension.
+K.S.A.
+72-3121 (c) (1): Whenever a child is required by law to attend school and is enrolled in school, and the child is inexcusably absent therefrom on either three consecutive school days or five school days in any semester or seven school days in any school year, whichever of the foregoing occurs first, the child shall be considered to be not attending school as required by law.
+A child is inexcusably absent from school if the child is absent therefrom all or a significant part of a school day without a valid excuse acceptable to the school employee designated by the board of education to have responsibility for the school attendance of such child.